Day 1-3: Ljubljana - Bled - Piran

 This morning on our way to the Serbian border, we stop to visit the second monastery complex--the Patriarchate of Pec.
 The complex has four churches built between 1220 and 1330.
 The Patriarchate of Pec plays a major role in the church and state history of Serbia.
 There are currently about 25 nuns living here who returned to the Patriarchate in 1957.

-Afterwards, a scenic drive takes us to Novi Pazar, capital of the sourthern area of Serbia called Sandzak with its Turkish-style Old town, before visiting the UNESCO listed Sopocani Monsatery.
+Afterwards, a scenic drive takes us to Novi Pazar, capital of the southern area of Serbia called Sandzak with its Turkish-style Old town, before visiting the UNESCO Sopocani Monsatery.
+We continue to Kopaonik for overnight.

-Starting the day with a visit to the UNESCO listed Monastery Studenica, considered the crowning achievement of medieval culture and art in Serbia.
-The tour group then journeys onward to ascend Mount Zlatibor National Park with its beatutiful Golden Pines before reaching the charming village of Sirogojno with its open air muesum, a traditional meal and an overnight stay.
+Start the day with a visit to the UNESCO Monastery Studenica, considered the crowning achievement of medieval culture and art in Serbia.
+The tour group then journeys onward to ascend Mount Zlatibor National Park with its beautiful Golden Pines for an overnight stay.

 Belgrade has been the Serbian capital for 6 centuries and the two days here are filled with culture and history: a walking tour of architectural masterpieces and monuments, The Fortress of Kalemegdan, ancient Roman remains, The Eastern Ward, Ethological Museum, Kaleniceva Pijaca largest market in Belgrade), the royal compound, New Belgrade and much more.